EMT Certification Training in New Jersey Schools

 - Union County College is based about 50 miles north of Trenton's downtown district.
 The college provides an EMT-Basic program as well as a paramedic didactic program.

-Camden County College
+Hudson County Community College

 Union County College